 George Washington University, B.A.

-Member of the Board of Directors and the Executive Board, Homeless Advocacy Project (HAP)
+Member of the Board of Directors and Volunteer, Homeless Advocacy Project (HAP)

 Author, “Alert: Philadelphia Contribution and Pay-to-Play Laws,” April 3, 2019